Sirendra/MedEnroll/README.md

 ---

+## Libraries

+Tailwind CSS – For utility-first styling and responsive UI/UX.

+Fuse.js – For fuzzy searching/filtering of data.

+JWT (JSON Web Token) – For stateless authentication and authorization.

+Zod – For schema-based validation of data (especially useful with TypeScript).

+Axios – For making HTTP API calls from the frontend or backend.

+Jest – For unit testing backend logic.

+Vitest – For fast and lightweight unit testing in frontend (especially with Vite).

+Mongoose – For object modeling and interacting with MongoDB.

 ## Prerequisites

 Before running the project, make sure to create a `.env` file for the backend service containing the following environment variables: